NikodemGapski/colubris-engine/src/layers/layers.md

 Example use case of functional layers is an implementation of chunks (for a simple version of such approach check out the [*Sheep herder*](../scripts/v1.1-example-02/example.md) example scene).

-Collision system in the engine is also implemented in functional layers with the default collision layer being the 'world' layer and the layer collection called 'Collision'.
-All colliders are added to the 'world' layer in the constructor by default.
+Collision system in the engine is also implemented in functional layers with the default collision layer named 'world' and the layer collection called 'Collision'.
+All colliders are added to the 'world' layer in their constructor by default.